GhadaMagdy/linux-configuration-server/README.md

 1. Run `sudo ufw allow 123/udp` to set the ufw firewall to allow NTP

+1. Run `sudo ufw deny 22` to deny the default port of ssh

 1. Run `sudo ufw enable` to enable the ufw firewall

 1. Run `sudo ufw status` to check which ports are open and to see if the ufw is active; if done correctly, it should look like this: